sstaub/eOS/README.md

 ### **Submaster**
 This class allows you to control a submaster with a hardware (slide) potentiometer as a fader.

 The fader is a linear 10kOhm, from Bourns or ALPS and can be 45/60/100mm long.
-Put a 10nF ceramic capitor between ground and fader leveler to prevent analog noise.
+Put a 10nF ceramic capacitor between ground and fader leveler to prevent analog noise.

 **Additional Advices**